 1. Bike around the island

-With all its beautiful scenery and the traffic almost inexistent, the island is the perfect place to take your bike and get to know Aero with the wind in your hair.
+With all its beautiful scenery and almost nonexistent traffic, the island is the perfect place to take your bike and get to know Aero with the wind in your hair.
 There are a lot of cycling routes and, if you don’t have your own, you can rent a bike in one of the three main towns – Aeroskobing, Marstal or Soby.

 2. Spend a day at the beach

-Aero is one of the sunniest parts of Denmark, and during summer, you can enjoy one of the many beaches without having the feeling of a crowded place.
-Try Vesterstrand, with shallow waters and beautiful beach huts, Erikshale, or Soby beach.
+Aero is one of the sunniest parts of Denmark, and during summer, you can enjoy one of the many beaches without feeling crowded.
+Try Vesterstrand, which has shallow waters and beautiful beach huts, Erikshale, or Soby Beach.

 3. Go fishing